easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/2_Using/2_02_creating_easyconfig_files.md

 When using the HPE Cray PE based toolchains, another type of dependency comes in:
-[external modules](../2_03_external_modules) (discussed in the next section) that are used to interface with modules provided by the HPE Cray PE but could also be used to interfact with other modules that do not contain the metadata that EasyBuild includes in module files that it generates.
+[external modules](../2_03_external_modules) (discussed in the next section) that are used to interface with modules provided by the HPE Cray PE but could also be used to interface with other modules that do not contain the metadata that EasyBuild includes in module files that it generates.
 (EasyBuild sets a number of EasyBuild-specific environment variables in each module, including one pointing to the installation directory and one specifying the version of the packages.)